ianchb/Hackintosh_EFI_OpenCore_MSI_Z490A_PRO_MS7C75/README.md

 also available at https://cgtsoft.com/archives/108/.
 ## Before we start...
 **I am not responsible for your PC.
 For example, if your mishandling causes your PC to ~~become a tree and~~ not boot, you are responsible for it.**
+Note: It seems that my graphics card has some problems, so updates to this repo may be slow.
 ## Some of my hardware
 |Hardware|Detail|
 |  ----  | ----  |